ncatlab/nlab-content/pages/4/0/4/4/4404/content.md

 * [[Christofer Duston]] _Exotic smoothness in 4 dimensions and semiclassical Euclidean quantum gravity_ [arxiv](http://arxiv.org/abs/0911.4068)

-A complete expression for the state sum in [[quantum gravity]] for compact $4$-manifolds by inclusion of exotic smoothness using the knot surgery
+A complete expression for the state sum in [[quantum gravity]] for compact $4$-manifolds by inclusion of exotic smoothness using the knot surgery a la Fintushel and Stern

 * [[Torsten Asselmeyer-Maluga]], _Exotic smoothness and quantum gravity_ , Class.
 Quantum Grav.
 27 (2010) 165002. ([web](http://stacks.iop.org/0264-9381/27/165002)) or ([arXiv](http://arxiv.org/abs/1003.5506))